Jhewu/yolo_unet/preprocessing/README.md

     - This will generate 8 directories (depending on the modality of the BraTS competition), `*segmentation` directories are for U-NET and `detection` directories are for YOLO.
 Example: `t1c_segmentation/`, `t1n_detection/`

 ## Requirements
-`TBD` At the moment run, the script and see which packages you're missing.
+`TBD` At the moment, run the script and see which packages you're missing.
 Will compile the list later.